 Cairn University offers graduate coursework in education each summer at Black Forest Academy.
-We offer an MS in Education (take eight courses in Germany plus five online courses).
-The MS in Education program is also available fully online.
+While the MS in Education is fully online, students can take courses in person toward their degree.

 Cairn’s program is hosted by Black Forest Academy (BFA), a grade 5-12 international Christian school located in Kandern, Germany.
 The Black Forest region is beautiful, and borders France and Switzerland.
 BFA is conveniently located near the Basel Airport (BSL) in Basel, Switzerland.
 The location of this campus in central Europe draws students from many countries, and thus provides a rich multi-cultural environment for discussion and fellowship.